-- Download the REAL TALK: PARENT GUIDE and post it on your website.
+- Download Huddle Up and post it on your website.

-- Email parents a copy of the resource or a link to it and encourage them to set aside some time to prayerfully and thoughtfully work through it as a family to have the conversation.
+- Email parents a copy of the Toolbox Resource and encourage them to set aside some time to prayerfully and thoughtfully work through it as a family.

-- Print copies of the REAL TALK: PARENT GUIDE for parents to grab at church and let them know where they can pick it up.
+- Print copies of the Toolbox Resource for parents to grab at church and let them know where they can pick it up.

 New blog posts coming this month: